 - Prohibiting the use of modern slavery, human trafficking, forced labor, and child labor

 - Guaranteeing fair work hours, compensation, and benefits

-We will conduct appropriate due diligence to ensure we maintain that commitment and strive to create open channels of communication with anyone potentially impacted by our activities.
-For more details regarding our commitment to human rights, please see our Human Rights Policy.
+In early 2023, Equitrans elevated the organization’s awareness of human rights and environmental justice by launching a Companywide training program, which is mandatory for all employees and available to our contractor workforce.
+Additionally, we expect to conduct appropriate due diligence to ensure we maintain our commitment to protecting human rights and will strive to create open channels of communication with anyone potentially impacted by our activities.
+For information regarding our commitment to human rights and environmental justice, please see our Human Rights Policy and Environmental Justice Policy.

 Equitrans’ commitment to diversity and inclusion extends to our supply chain.
 As an element of our sourcing practices, 99% of our supply source is from the United States, and, in 2022, 60% of Equitrans’ total supply chain budget was utilized on local suppliers.
 Equitrans defines a local supplier as any materials or service provider that receives payment in one of our primary operating states of Pennsylvania, West Virginia, or Ohio.

 We recognize that utilizing a diverse range of suppliers benefits the local community, as well as the viability of the overall economy, and we emphasize the inclusion and support of local suppliers, which helps us reduce our environmental footprint and gain valuable insight into the culture of our operating areas.